Phlebotomy Certification Exam Study Guide & Practice Test

 Scores will be released by mail 8-10 weeks beginning the following month after the exam.

-Results will not be given by phone.
-Certification is only good for one (1) year, so it needs to be renewed every year.
+Results are not given by phone.
+Certification is only good for one (1) year.

 Written Portion – this is good for two (2) hours.

 Practical Portion- this is good for one (1) hour.